Sjors/nado-book/appendix/more_episodes.md

 The fourth upgrade we discuss is an update to the `testmempoolaccept` logic, which paves the way toward a bigger package relay upgrade.
 This could, in a future release, allow transactions to be transmitted over the Bitcoin network in packages including several transactions at the same time.

-Additionally, we briefly discuss an extension to create multisig and add multisig address, the new NAT-PMP option, and more.
+Additionally, we briefly discuss an extension to multisig address creation, the new NAT-PMP option, and more.

 \newpage